valeriadetomas/PSD_project_2023/README.md

 • Constructors

 A client, also called householder, asks the company for a renovation, and according to what the householder needs to be done the HRC contacts the services.
-Once it has chosen the best ones, then the work can start.
+Once it has chosen the best ones, the work can start.
 # Members